alyssadata/Longevity_Engineering/08_NOTES/Emerging_Patterns_Across_Hallmarks.md

 Epigenetic reprogramming potentially resets the reading layer that governs all of them.

 This is why it keeps appearing across every hallmark file.
-It is not one intervention among six.
-It may be the only candidate that operates at the level above the hallmarks rather than within them.
+It may be the only candidate in this repository that operates at the level above the individual hallmarks rather than mainly within one of them.

 That makes it the highest-upside and highest-caution track in the repository simultaneously.